anvouk/anv/README.md

 All libraries prefixed with `anv_` are made by me and under MIT license.

-The libs inside the `repackages` folder are existing libs which have been converted into single header-only and plus eventual minor changes.
-These should be 1:1 drop-in replacement to the originals without any changes to public interfaces.
+The libs inside the `repackages` folder are existing libs which have been converted into single header-only and/or with changes.
+These should be 1:1 drop-in replacement to the originals without any changes in existing public interfaces code.

 List of changes applied:

 - Converted to single header only lib
 - Reformatted/cleaned-up
 - Made conformant with stricter build options (e.g. `-Wall -Wextra -Werror -Wpedantic`)